 Young Persons half-price offer

 - Woodbrooke’s Bursary Scheme can help anyone who would like to attend a course but needs financial assistance to do so, whether this is a few pounds or more substantial support.
 Please indicate on your booking form or contact us.
 All enquiries and bursary applications are treated confidentially by Woodbrooke staff.
+You can ask for a bursary as well claiming the first-timers discount or young person’s discount.

 - Friends and meetings from Europe (excluding Britain Yearly Meeting) can apply for support from the Corder and Gwen Catchpool Fund.
 For more information click here.